Politics of British Columbia: Alternative voting systems

-1950s to the 1980s
+1870 to 1990

+From its start as a province, British Columbia used a mixture of single-member districts and multi-member districts.
+The SMDs used first-past-the post voting to decide the winner in each district; the multi-member districts used plurality block voting to decide the winners.
+This mixture of multiple-member districts using plurality block voting election system and single-member districts using the first-past-the-post election system was abolished before the 1952 election.

-By the 1950s, the Liberal-Conservative coalition had begun to fall apart.
+In 1951, the Liberal-Conservative coalition governing BC was falling apart.
 One of the last acts of the coalition government was to adopt the instant-runoff election system, which was implemented for the 1952 general election.

-Under this system, single-member contests were used (even in multi-seat districts) and preferential ballots were used.
-Rather than marking just one vote for one candidate by marking an X on their ballot, an elector ranked their choices of candidates by placing numbers next to the names of the candidates on the ballot.
+To make the instant-runoff voting system work, single-member contests were used for each seat (even in multi-seat districts).
+Preferential ballots were used -- rather than marking just one vote for one candidate by marking an X on their ballot, as was done under first past the post, under IRV an elector marked their choices of candidates by placing numbers next to the names of the candidates on the ballot.
 (However the vote used to help elect just one candidate, at most.)
 If a candidate received a majority of votes in the first count, that candidate was elected.
-If not, the candidate with the fewest votes was dropped and the second choice marked on each ballot was used to transfer the vote to another of the remaining candidates.
+If not, the candidate with the fewest votes was dropped and the second choice marked on each ballot held by that candidate was used to transfer the vote to one of the remaining candidates.
 This procedure was repeated until a candidate received a majority of votes, or the majority of votes still in play.

 The coalition suffered a defeat due to receiving relatively few votes.
-The result was the election of enough members of the Social Credit party to form a Socred minority government, with the CCF forming the official opposition.
+Enough members of the Social Credit party were elected to form a Socred minority government, with the CCF forming the official opposition.
 The Liberals were reduced to four members in the Legislature.
 The Conservatives (who had changed their name to “Progressive Conservative” in tandem with their federal counterparts) elected only three.

 The Socred minority government lasted only nine months.
-The Alternative Voting election system (IRV) was again employed for the ensuing general election.
-The result was a Socred majority.
-During this term of office, the Socreds abolished the alternative voting system and returned the province to the traditional election system, which used both single-member districts where first-past-the-post was used, and multi-member districts where the plurality block voting election system was used.
+The IRV election system was again employed for the ensuing general election.
+The result this time was a Socred majority.
+During this term of office, the Socreds abolished the alternative voting system and returned the province to the traditional election system that used both single-member districts where first-past-the-post was used, and multi-member districts where the plurality block voting election system was used.

 This mixture of multiple-member districts using plurality block voting election system and single-member districts using the first-past-the-post election system was abolished before the 1991 election, bringing single-member districts and FPTP into use universally.